aws-samples/amazon-sagemaker-cdk-examples/README.md

 1. Set up dask on Fargate with Sagemaker notebooks for distributed preprocessing
 2. Dataset/ experiment/ model versioning
 3. PLEASE SUBMIT IDEA AS AN ISSUE

+## Note on bootstrapping

+If you get this error
+"This stack uses assets, so the toolkit stack must be deployed to the environment (Run "cdk bootstrap aws://unknown-account/unknown-region")"

+Run the cdk bootstrap command as seen above.
+This is true so far for the dask-fargate project